friendoye/RecyclerXRay/README.md

 ![Github Actions](https://github.com/friendoye/RecyclerXRay/workflows/ci/badge.svg)
 [![codecov](https://codecov.io/gh/friendoye/RecyclerXRay/branch/master/graph/badge.svg)](https://codecov.io/gh/friendoye/RecyclerXRay)

-`RecyclerXRay` is a debug tool for visual inspection of complex `RecyclerView` layouts.
-Also it helps you navigate to specific `ViewHolder` faster.
+`RecyclerXRay` is a debug tool for fast navigation to `ViewHolder`'s source code and visual inspection of complex `RecyclerView` layouts.

 <img src="https://i.imgur.com/x3Uw8sd.gif" width="300px"/>

 ### Motivation

+Imagine onboarding on new project.
+This project has a lot of screens, navigation between screens are configured dynamically (via server responses).
+Each screen is `RecyclerView`-based and have a lot of different `ViewHolder`s.
+Some of `ViewHolder`s may contain another `RecyclerView`.

-Finding specific `ViewHolder` in a complex and big `RecyclerView` layout may be hard.
+Finding specific `ViewHolder` in such setup may be hard.
-Finding specific `ViewHolder` for an invisible item view might be even harder.
+Finding specific `ViewHolder` for an invisible item view or for inner `RecyclerView` might be even harder.
 Doing it over and over again, you may find yourself wondering: *Is there any way to find my ViewHolders faster?*

+`RecyclerXRay` library tries to answer this question.

 ### Features

-During visual inspection of `RecyclerView.Adapter`, `RecyclerXRay` allows the following things:
+During visual inspection of `RecyclerView`, `RecyclerXRay` allows the following things:

-* Show all debug information from `XRayResult` (`ViewHolder`'s class, view type, custom params, etc.);
+* Show all debug information about `ViewHolder` (`ViewHolder`'s class, view type, custom params, etc.);
 * Show preview of `ViewHolder` original item view on item click;
 * Log clickable link to file, where given `ViewHolder` is placed, on item click (clicking on this link in Android Studio will navigate you to `ViewHolder`!):

 <img src="https://i.imgur.com/Pj59bvq.gif" width="800px"/>

+* Nested `RecyclerView.Adapter` inspection;
+* [Experimental] Support of `ConcatAdapter`;
+* ... and more!

 ## Setup